Harrysdad2/Harrysdad2.github.io/obelisks/how-its-made.md

 Now is the fun bit!
 The aim now is to shape and smooth the wood as you see fit.
 In my garden its power-tool mayhem.
 To shape the edge of the wood I use a jig-saw and a hand saw to remove large amounts of material.
 I use a planer to smooth the main surfaces.
 Keep the back reasonably flat and do not remove too much material.
 The rebate needs to maintain the depth already cut.
 For smoothing/shaping corners etc, I use flap-wheels on an angle-grinder.
 This is quick but very messy!
 A coarse wheel removes material very quickly so be careful!
 You can use progressively smooth sandpapers, by hand or a power-sander, to shape and smooth the wood as you desire.

 ![How To 6](/images/6%20shaped.jpg)

+Feel free to reduce the thickness of the timber towards the top, too.

 ![How To 7](/images/7%20shaped.jpg)

 5. Protecting the Wood and Making a Base.